 More Healthy Snack Ideas

 Kids can’t live on tangerine’s alone!
-This list of healthy Halloween treats links to easy, nutritious, and adorable Halloween snacks:
+Here are some more healthy Halloween treats ideas that will thrill and delight:

 |Edible Carrot Eyeballs from Family Fun.
 These veggies snacks are ghoulishly delicious!
 Made from carrot slices, cream cheese & black olives you can feel great about serving.
 Dislike cream cheese?
 Sub Greek yogurt dip.|